 Tissues and organs from living donors are preferable because they are usually healthier.
 Stem cells (from bone marrow or blood) and kidneys are the tissues most often donated by living donors.
 Usually, a kidney can be safely donated because the body has two kidneys and can function well with only one.
 Living donors can also donate only a part of the liver or a lung or a pancreas.
 Organs from living donors are usually transplanted within minutes of being removed.
 In the United States, being paid to donate an organ is illegal, but reimbursement for cells and tissues is allowed.

 Some organs, such as the heart, obviously cannot be taken from living donors.

-One donor can provide several people with transplants.
-For example, one donor could provide two corneas, a pancreas, two kidneys, two liver segments, two lungs, small intestine, and a heart.
+One deceased donor can provide several people with transplants.
+For example, one donor could provide two corneas, a pancreas, two kidneys, two liver segments, two lungs, a small intestine, and a heart.
 When people die, organs deteriorate quickly.
 Some organs last only a few hours outside the body.
 Other organs, if kept cold, can last a few days.